carbonblack/carbon-black-cloud-sdk-python/docs/concepts.rst

 Queries
 ----------------------------------------

-Generally, to retrieve information from your Carbon Black Cloud instance:
+Generally, to retrieve information from your Carbon Black Cloud instance you will:

 1. `Create a Query <#create-queries-with-cbcloudapi-select>`_
 2. `Refine the Query <#refine-queries-with-where-and-and-or>`_